12. Work Related Vehicle Safety (including Workplace Transport Safety and Driving for Work)

-Driving for work includes any person who drives on a road as part of their work (not including driving to and from work) either in a company vehicle or their own vehicle, receiving an allowance from their employer for miles driven.
+Driving for work includes any person who drives on a road as part of their work (not including driving to and from work) either in a company vehicle or their own vehicle.

 Although the driver is mainly responsible for how they drive, employers have a key role to play in managing and influencing the driver, the use of their vehicle and their journey to increase safety when driving for work.

-Managing driving for work should form a core part of your company’s overall health and safety management system, regardless of whether you employ one employee or many.
+Managing driving for work should form a core part of your company’s overall health and safety management system, regardless of whether you have one employee or many.

 To manage driving for work, you need to look at three key areas:

 - the vehicle; and